redox-os/book/src/configuration-settings.md

 #### Adding a package to the filesystem configuration

-In the following example, the `acid` package is added to the `desktop-test.toml` configuration:
+In the following example, the `acid` package is added to the `my_desktop.toml` configuration:

-1. Open the `desktop-test.toml` file:
+1. Open the `my_desktop.toml` file:

     ```sh
-    nano config/your-cpu/desktop-test.toml
+    nano config/your-cpu/my_desktop.toml
     ```

 2. Add the `acid` package to the `[packages]` section: